CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 **Note**: for simplification of the notations, here the dose corresponding exclusively to the long-range contribution is written as $\mathrm{vD_{LR}}(D)= \mathrm{vD}(D)$.

-In the end, the governing method is `caimira.models.models.ExposureModel.deposited_exposure_between_bounds()`, in which the deposited_exposure is equal to long_range_deposited_exposure_between_bounds in the absence of short-range interactions.
+In the end, the governing method is `models.ExposureModel.deposited_exposure_between_bounds()`, in which the deposited_exposure is equal to long_range_deposited_exposure_between_bounds in the absence of short-range interactions.

 ### Short-range approach